 High level contact and visits are important in promoting cooperation and understanding between the two countries.
 Senior Australian visits to France in recent years include:

 - Minister for Foreign Affairs the Hon Julie Bishop MP visited France in June and April 2015, undertaking bilateral programs of appointments in Paris including a meeting with her then French counterpart Former Foreign Minister Fabius.
 Minister Bishop also visited France in April 2014, to represent the Government at the 2014 Anzac Day Dawn Service at Villers-Bretonneux.

 - Former Prime Minister the Hon Tony Abbott MP visited France in April 2015.
 He met President Hollande and Prime Minister Valls.
 Mr Abbott participated in French 70th anniversary of D-Day commemorations in northern France in June 2014.

 - Former Minister for Defence, the Hon Kevin Andrews MP visited France in April 2015 to represent the Government at the Anzac Day Dawn Service at Villers-Bretonneux.
 He also met his French counterpart Jean-Yves Le Drian.

 France has direct strategic and economic interests in the region through its Pacific entities of New Caledonia, French Polynesia, and Wallis and Futuna.
+President Hollande visited Wallis and Futuna and French Polynesia on 21 and 22 February 2016.
 France is a member of the Pacific Community (formerly the South Pacific Commission — SPC) and the South Pacific Regional Environment Programme (SPREP) and has been a dialogue partner of the Pacific Islands Forum (PIF) since 1989.
 Minister for Overseas France, Ms George Pau-Langevin, attended the September 2015 PIF Post Forum Dialogue in Papua New Guinea.

 France is a valuable partner for Australia in the Pacific, cooperating through such initiatives as the joint Australia-France HIV and STI programs for Pacific Islands.
 Cooperation is well established in some defence areas, including disaster relief coordination under the trilateral FRANZ arrangement with New Zealand (activated most recently in response to Tropical Cyclone Winston in Fiji), and maritime fisheries surveillance, also under trilateral arrangements with New Zealand.
 The then Minister for Education and Training, the Hon Christopher Pyne MP, visited New Caledonia in September 2015 to advance bilateral education ties.